Too old for social media?

-Seniors and their families often live far apart today, which can lead to anxiety on both sides, particularly when the older family members are living on their own.
+Seniors and their families often live far apart today, which can lead to anxiety on both sides, particularly when the elder family members are living on their own.

 Social media gives seniors and their family caregivers a convenient way to check in daily, or on whatever frequency is desired, creating peace of mind on both ends of the communications.

 The importance of socializing as part of a community cannot be overstated, particularly for seniors spending much of their time living isolated at home.
 It can be critical for those unable to get out of the house to be with others.

 What are YOUR reasons for being on social media, if you are?
 If you’re not, you might just find there are benefits for you as well as your loved ones!

-By the way, speaking of social media, you can find up on Twitter @SrCareCorner and on Facebook at SeniorCareCorner.
+By the way, speaking of social media, you can find us on Twitter — @SrCareCorner for Kathy and @BarryBirkett for Barry — and and on Facebook at SeniorCareCorner.
 Be sure to follow us on Twitter and “Like” our Facebook page to keep up with our latest updates.
 Of course, you can also sign up for email updates or our RSS feed.

 So many ways to keep in touch — hopefully we have one that meets your needs.
 If not, please let us know!